ivantko/GPU-Runtime-Password-Cost-Calc/README.md

 2. **Calculation:** The system estimates the number of attempts required to crack the password and calculates the corresponding cost based on current GPU runtime pricing.
 3. **Output:** Users receive a detailed report on the estimated cost to crack their password under the provided conditions.

+## Current State
+- **Basic Structure:** The project has a basic structure with initial setup and routing.
+- **Initial Logic:** Basic logic for cost calculation is being implemented.
+- **Testing:** Initial tests are being conducted to ensure the functionality of the app.

 ## Target Audience
 - **Security Enthusiasts:** Individuals interested in understanding and improving their password security.
 - **Educators:** Teachers or organizations looking to demonstrate the importance of strong passwords.